-–white, black, and colored oven bake clay (a few ounces of colored clay and the 1.75 pound white clay will make you several dishes!)
+–white, black, and colored oven bake clay (a few ounces of colored clay and the 1.75 pound white clay will make several dishes!)

 -X-Acto knife or plastic clay knife